The $\Sigma$_1 Provability Logic of HA: Abstract

 \section{Abstract}

-In this paper we introduce a modal theory $\lles$ which is sound and complete for arithmetical $\Sigma_1$-substitutions in $\HA$, in other words, we will show that $\lles$ is the $\Sigma_1$-provability logic of $\HA$.
+In this paper we introduce a modal theory $\lles$ which is sound and complete for arithmetical $\Sigma_1$-interpretations in $\HA$, in other words, we will show that $\lles$ is the $\Sigma_1$-provability logic of $\HA$.
 Moreover we will show that $\lles$ is decidable.
 As a by-product of these results, we show that $\HA+\Box \bot$ has de Jongh property.

-\section{introduction}
+\section{Introduction}

-As far as we know, there are at least two updated reliable sources \cite{ArtBekProv}, \cite{VisBek}, for current situation, historical background and motivations for {\em provability logic}.
-In order to our paper to be self-contained, in this introduction, we extract a brief backgrounds of provability logic from the mentioned sources for readers not much familiar to the subject.
+As far as we know, there are at least two updated reliable sources \cite{ArtBekProv,VisBek} for current situation, historical background and motivations for {\em provability logic}.
+To be self-contained, in this introduction, we extract a brief backgrounds of provability logic from the mentioned sources for readers not much familiar with the subject.

-provability Logic is a modal logic in which the modal operator $\Box$ has intended meaning of provability in some formal system.
-Unlike the other realms of modal logic, e.g. temporal logic, epistemic logic and deontic logic, here in provability logic, we have a rational meaning for $\Box A$: ``$A$ is provable in the system $T$".
+Provability Logic is a modal logic in which the modal operator $\Box$ has intended meaning of provability in some formal system.
+Unlike the other realms of modal logic, e.g. temporal logic, epistemic logic and deontic logic, here in provability logic, we have a rational meaning for $\Box A$:

-The notion of {\em provability logic} goes back essentially to K. G\"{o}del \cite{Godel33} in 1933, where he intended to provide a semantics for Heyting's formalization of {\em intuitionistic logic} $\IPC$.
+The notion of provability logic goes back essentially to K.~G\"{o}del \cite{Godel33} in 1933, where he intended to provide a semantics for Heyting's formalization of {\em intuitionistic logic} $\IPC$.
 He defined a {\em translation}, or {\em interpretation} $\tau$ from the propositional language to the modal language such that

 The translation $\tau(A)$ adds a $\Box$ before each sub-formula of $A$.
 The idea behind this translation is hidden in the intuitionistic meaning of truth (the BHK interpretation): ``The truth of a proposition coincides with its provability".
-Hence if one assume $\Box A$ as ``provability of $A$", then it is reasonable to add a $\Box$ behind each sub-formula and expect to have a correspondence between the intuitionistic propositional calculus $\IPC$ and some classical modal logic.
+Hence if one assumes $\Box A$ as ``provability of $A$", then it is reasonable to add a $\Box$ behind each sub-formula and expect to have a correspondence between the intuitionistic propositional calculus $\IPC$ and some classical modal logic.